Mercer County Community College

-Mercer County Community College (MCCC) is a public, community college in Mercer County, New Jersey.
+Mercer County Community College (MCCC) is a public, community college in Mercer County, in the U.S. state of New Jersey.
 More than 7,000 students enroll in one or more credit courses each year.

 Established in 1966, MCCC has an open-door admission policy.
-The 292 acre West Windsor Township Campus was opened in 1971 to serve the needs of Mercer County residents.
+The 292 acre West Windsor Campus was opened in 1971 to serve the needs of Mercer County residents.
 The main buildings on campus feature brutalist architecture, popular in 1960s college campus construction.
 The continually expanding James Kerney Campus, located in the heart of New Jersey's capital city, Trenton, serves as an educational and cultural hub for urban residents.

-MCCC is particularly well known for its student newspaper, athletics, performing arts, and Honors programs all of which have sent students to transfer schools, including R1 and Ivy Leagues.
-Many athletes have gone onto NCAA Division I schools and major league or professional teams.
-Notable alumni include Trey Anastasio founder and lead vocalist for Phish, Heath Fillmyer pitcher for the Kansas City Royals, and Kenneth R. Rosen, reporter for The New York Times.

 The college offers continuing education classes and more than 60 different degree bearing options from transfer ready Liberal Arts degrees to hands-on offerings such as Automotive Technology and Hospitality.
 Several programs, such as Funeral Service and Aviation Technology, are the only ones of their kind offered at a public institution in the state of New Jersey.
 Medical programs such as Nursing and Radiography require application for admission and students must past licensure exams to complete.
+MCCC also has a program for students with intellectual disabilities, known as the DREAM program, allowing them to be integrated into mainstream classes with support from mentors through the Academic Student Resources division.

+Student body

-As an open enrollment college, the student body of MCCC is known for reflecting the diverse county around it.
+As an open enrollment college, the student body of MCCC reflects the diverse county around it.
 In terms of racial diversity, it is 37% white, 26% black, and 26% Hispanic, 10% are mixed race, and 4% are international students.
 The student body is 52.6% female.
 While 45% of students are in the typical junior college age range of 18–20 years old, there are a significant number of "non-traditional" aged students.
 More than 8% of students are age 40 and up.
 MCCC also has a program for students with intellectual disabilities, known as the DREAM program, allowing them to be integrated into mainstream classes with support from mentors through the Academic Student Resources division.

-Honors Program
+Honors program

 Established in 2006, MCCC's Honors program offers course sections across the curriculum that give academically strong students opportunities for greater challenge.
 Honors classes feature smaller, seminar-style classes.
 Students are encouraged to lead discussion and the pace and depth of learning is generally more vigorous than in standard sections.
 Students participate in annual Honors Conferences.
 Depending on the number of Honors courses they have completed, students may receive an Honors cord at graduation and recognition on their transcripts.
-In addition to state schools like Rutgers and The College of New Jersey, Honors Program students are known for gaining admission to other transfer schools.
+In addition to state schools such as Rutgers University and The College of New Jersey, Honors Program students are known for gaining admission to other transfer schools.